 If a person or entity violates the anti-kickback provisions of RESPA, a consumer has one year to bring an action in court in connection with the violation.
 The government, however, may bring an action within 3 years of the violation.
-Business competitors have no standing to bring a law suit to enforce RESPA.
+Business competitors have no standing to bring a lawsuit to enforce RESPA.
 Over the past couple of years, HUD has increased its enforcement staff and stepped up its pursuit of RESPA violators.
 From these efforts, note that HUD often has focused its enforcement efforts on real estate brokers and affiliated business arrangements.
-I have heard the the CFPB is allocating over 70% of its funding towards enforcement.
-So the bottom line is the RESPA rules governing kickbacks and unearned fee splitting is very serious and poses a nasty threat to the unwary.
-The specific nuances that determine whether a realtor has treaded on dangerous ground is beyond the scope of this Newsletter.
+I have heard the CFPB is allocating over 70% of its funding towards enforcement.
+So the bottom line is the RESPA rules governing kickbacks and unearned fee-splitting is very serious and pose a nasty threat to the unwary.
+The specific nuances that determine whether a realtor has trodden on the dangerous ground are beyond the scope of this Newsletter.
 A useful resource can be found on the National Association of Realtors’ website:

 This Newsletter is based on current law at the time written and is for informational purposes only and under no circumstances constitutes legal advice.
 It is important that you discuss all legal options and consequences with a qualified attorney prior to any action.
 Should you wish to discuss any questions with us, to schedule a consultation, or to request additional Newsletters, please call our office at (843) 795-1909 or visit our website: www.Bradshaw-Company.com.